We’ll expand this section as more questions come in. Message us shortly!

 Capturing things you may have missed

-Like listening to an audiobook, the narrator makes a difference to each individual audience member.
+Like listening to an audiobook, the voice talent makes a difference to each individual audience member.
 Sometimes you might be looking forward to hearing an audiobook from a favorite book, and the narrator just doesn’t work for you.
 Other times there might be a book you may never have heard about and a narrator reads it, and you wanna hear it!
-Audio Description narrators for TV shows and movies are similar to that idea – that you may have different favorites than someone else, but you would like to know who’s who.
-Netflix recently required Narration professionals (and companies and describers, the writers) to be identified at the end of each video ahead of the credits.
-We’d like to connect these narrators to your favorite shows.
+Audio Description voice talents for TV shows and movies are similar to that idea – that you may have different favorites than someone else, but you would like to know who’s who.
+Netflix recently required voice talent professionals (and companies and writers) to be identified at the end of each video ahead of the credits.
+We’d like to connect these many talents – writers, voice talents, engineers, editors, and advisors, to your favorite shows.

 Why this website?

-Here’s one place to list narrator credits, database of shows and movies and the narrators who provide them.
-Some websites cover the shows and movies, this is to link the specific narrators, and share some more narrator specific aspects of Audio Description.
+Here’s one place to list professional credits, as a database of shows and movies and the talents who create them.
+Some websites cover the shows and movies, this is to link the specific talents, and share some more professional and specific aspects of Audio Description.